 LAW APTITUDE EXAMINATION (LAE)

 Admission to the U.P.
 College of Law is highly competitive based solely on merit.
 The Admissions Committee shall base their decision on the applicant’s LAE Examination Grades and General Weighted Average (GWA) in the undergraduate course, or additional requirements as it may deem necessary.
-To qualify for enrollment, an applicant must have earned 12 units of English, 9 units of History/Economics, 9 units of Philosophy or Political Science or Psychology or Sociology, and 3 units of Rizal course, in his/her undergraduate program.
+To qualify for enrollment, An applicant must have satisfactorily completed in an authorized university or college a bachelor’s degree in Arts or Sciences with any of the following subjects as major or field of concentration: Political Science, Philosophy, English, History or Economics or a bachelor’s degree holder in a field other than those mentioned above must have earned 12 units of English, 9 units of History/Economics, 9 units of any of the following Philosophy, Political Science, Psychology or Sociology, and 3 units of Rizal course.

-The LAE consists of objective tests designed to measure certain abilities and skills necessary to succeed in the U.P.
+The LAE consists of objective tests designed to measure certain abilities and skills necessary for the study of law at the U.P.
 College of Law.
 The test subjects include Communication Skills, Reading Comprehension and Vocabulary, Critical Thinking, and Verbal and Quantitative Reasoning.

-Anyone who has finished or is finishing a 4-year bachelor’s degree in the arts or sciences from a recognized college or university, is qualified to take the examination upon prior application, proper identification and registration.
+Anyone who has finished or is finishing a 4-year bachelor’s degree in the arts or sciences from a Commission on Higher Education (CHED) recognized college or university, is qualified to take the examination upon prior application, proper identification and registration.

 The following are grounds for disqualification/disapproval of an application for admission: (a) Concealment, misinterpretation or falsification of any material fact throughout the application process; (b) Serious misconduct resulting in disciplinary action (suspension/expulsion and at anytime of the proceeding) in any of the schools attended; (c) Disqualification for academic reasons in this or in another law school, including probation status; (d) Conviction of an offense involving moral turpitude.